 From the Christian perspective

-‘For I know the plans I have for you, declares the Lord, plans for welfare and not for, to give you a future and hope.
+For I know the plans I have for you, declares the Lord, plans for welfare and not for, to give you a future and hope.

-‘And it came about that as he journeyed, he was approaching Damascus, and suddenly a light from heaven flashed around him; 4 and he fell to the ground, and heard a voice saying to him, “Saul, Saul, why are you persecuting me?”
+And it came about that as he journeyed, he was approaching Damascus, and suddenly a light from heaven flashed around him; 4 and he fell to the ground, and heard a voice saying to him, “Saul, Saul, why are you persecuting me?”
 5 And he said, “Who art Thou, Lord?”
 139 And He said, “I am Jesus whom you are persecuting, six but rise, and enter the city, and it shall be told you what you must do.”
 7 And the men who traveled with him 140 stood speechless, hearing the voice, but seeing no one.
-141 8 And Saul got up from the ground, and though his eyes were open, he could see nothing; and leading him by the hand, they brought him into Damascus.
-142 9, And he was three days without sight, and neither ate nor drank.’
+141:8 And Saul got up from the ground, and though his eyes were open, he could see nothing; and leading him by the hand, they brought him into Damascus.
+142:9, And he was three days without sight, and neither ate nor drank.

-‘The mind of a man plans his way, But the Lord directs his steps’ (Proverbs 16:9)
+The mind of a man plans his way, But the Lord directs his steps.

 The Islamic Perspective

-However, unlike the Christian religion where the emphasis is on a predetermined set of events already set in stone (fate), the Muslim idea of fate takes the form of Destiny- compared to fate as was earlier described where individuals have a particular role to play.
+However, unlike the Christian religion where the emphasis is on a predetermined set of events already set in stone, the Muslim idea of fate takes the form of Destiny, when, as described earlier, active individuals have a particular role to play

-Indeed, all things.
-We created with predestination.
+Indeed, all things, we created with predestination.

 However, this predestination acts like some boundary that regulates the extent of man’s destiny – not a command.

-As it turns out, subscribers of the Muslim fate are constantly under a test, a test to determine their level of subservience to Allah.
-In the context of this test and within one’s environment, the life of a man, and what he turns out to be in future, and how they die arw subject to their own decisions.
+As it turns out, subscribers of Muslim fate are constantly under a test, a test to determine their level of subservience to Allah.
+In the context of this test, and within one’s environment, the life of man, and what he turns out to be their future, and how they die arw subject to their own decisions.

 Born to religious scholars with a claim to the lineage of Mohammed, Ruhollah had been given the tools to achieve a great destiny; his test, however, was the loss of both his parents and immediate aunt.

-It is ordained and enforced by supernatural beings well above human comprehension, and for the most part, even if man will affect it, it is more or less a complementary effect than it is a definitive one.
+It is ordained and enforced by beings well above human comprehension, and for the most part, even if man will affect it, it is more or less a complementary effect than it is a definitive one.